dmsc/fastbasic/manual.md

   If no parameters are given, it clears all voices so that no sounds are produced.

+  Note: TurboBASIC XL offers a
+  `DSOUND` statement to pair sound channels for increased (16-bit) frequency range.
+This is not available in FastBasic.

 Device Input and Output Statements